The Bethel College Bible Lecture series has been in existence since 1914.

 Ethnic Boundary Crossing as a Way of Resisting Tyranny and Oppression in Exodus 1-2

 Safwat Marzouk is associate professor of Old Testament/Hebrew Bible at Anabaptist Mennonite Biblical Seminary, Elkhart, Ind.
 He was invited to give the lectures to supplement the senior capstone course Basic Issues of Faith and Life, which had the Hebrew Bible book of Exodus as a common text in 2018-19.

 Romans 12: Paul’s Sermon on the Mount?

-The topics of these two lectures were intended to make connections with the major texts (on the Sermon on the Mount) for the 2015–16 Bethel senior capstone course.
-Yoder Neufeld is Professor Emeritus of Religious Studies (New Testament) at Conrad Grebel University College at the University of Waterloo (Ontario), where he taught for nearly 30 years.
+The topics of these two lectures were intended to make connections with the major texts (on the Sermon on the Mount) for the 2015-16 Bethel senior capstone course, Basic Issues of Faith and Life.
+Tom Yoder Neufeld is professor emeritus of religious studies (New Testament) at Conrad Grebel University College at the University of Waterloo (Ontario), where he taught for nearly 30 years.

 Jesus and the Historians

-Ehrman is professor and chair of the Department of Religious Studies at the University of North Carolina (Chapel Hill) where he has taught since 1988.
-An expert on the New Testament, he has written or edited twenty-nine books and numerous scholarly articles.
-Five of his books have been on the New York Times Bestseller list.
-He is also featured widely in television, radio and print media as a spokesperson on Jesus and the history of early Christianity.
+Bart Ehrman is chair of the department and professor of religious studies at the University of North Carolina, Chapel Hill.
+An expert on the New Testament, he has written or edited 29 books, five of which have been on the New York Times bestseller list.
+He is featured widely in television, radio and print media as a spokesperson on Jesus and the history of early Christianity.